ppg/vagrant-boxes/README.md

 **Important note about Vagrant:** VeeWee is still dependent on the old Vagrant gem for some reason.
 This means that in RVM environments, all Vagrant commands must be prefixed with `rvm system do` in order to prevent RVM from using the RubyGems install of Vagrant.
-Once you're done building base boxes, it's probably a good idea to uninstall the Vagrant gem so that it doesn't screw up other things in your environment.
+If you're not using RVM, it's probably a good idea to uninstall the Vagrant gem once you're done working in this repository, so that it doesn't screw up other things in your environment.

-    gem uninstal vagrant
+    gem uninstall vagrant

 ## Building Boxes